Mina Rees: Career

+Research

+When working on her PhD at the University of Chicago, Rees was very interested in researching associative algebra.
+Most of her research was self-taught, as her advisor had switched his focus to number theory.
+Her thesis was published in 1932 in the American Journal of Mathematics.
+During her first three years as a professor, she created several book reviews which were published in Scripta Mathematica.

 During her time at the Office of Naval Research, Rees headed research in a variety of programs, including hydrofoils, logistics, computers, and numerical development for applications such as rocketry and defense against submarines.
 She was especially instrumental in developing the ONR's implementation of projects studying mathematical algorithms for computing, as well as university research programs to build computers such as Project Whirlwind at MIT.
 She was an early proponent of magnetic-core and electrostatic memory, the use of transistor components rather than vacuum tubes, and the design of machines with visual displays and multiple inputs.

-The New York Times wrote "Dr. Rees also had an important role in the growth and diversification of mathematical studies.
-Many of her ideas left their mark on fast computer technology.

-"Dr. Rees enjoyed a crowning moment in 1969, when the 120,000-member American Association for the Advancement of Science elected her president.
-Women remained something of a rarity at that level in the scientific community, but she -- as Marie Curie, Lise Meitner and Margaret Mead before her -- had proved that scientific creativity was not just for men."

 Honors

-In 1953, the council of the American Mathematical Society adopted a resolution reading stating that under Dr. Rees' "guidance, basic research in general, and especially in mathematics, received the most intelligent and wholehearted support.
+In 1953, the council of the American Mathematical Society adopted a resolution reading stating that under Dr. Rees's "guidance, basic research in general, and especially in mathematics, received the most intelligent and wholehearted support.
 No greater wisdom and foresight could have been displayed and the whole postwar development of mathematical research in the United States owes an immeasurable debt to the pioneer work of the Office of Naval Research and to the alert, vigorous and farsighted policy conducted by Miss [sic] Rees."

 In 1962 Rees received the first Award for Distinguished Service to Mathematics from the Mathematical Association of America.
 This was "for outstanding service to mathematics, other than mathematical research" and for "contributions [that] influence significantly the field of mathematics or mathematical education on a national scale."

 In 1965, Rees was awarded the Achievement Award by the American Association of University Women, an award given annually in honor of women who have made outstanding contributions in their fields.

-The Public Welfare Medal, the highest honor of the National Academy of Sciences, 1983, "in recognition of distinguished contributions in the application of science to the public welfare....for her contributions to the scientific enterprise, especially in mathematics, astronomy, and computer sciences, from wartime, through the transition from war to peace, and continuing today."
+In 1983, she was awarded the Public Welfare Medal, the highest honor of the National Academy of Sciences.
+This was given "in recognition of distinguished contributions in the application of science to the public welfare for her contributions to the scientific enterprise, especially in mathematics, astronomy, and computer sciences, from wartime, through the transition from war to peace, and continuing today."

+Some of her other notable honors include: